gmag11/WifiLocation/README.md

 Using this code on ESP8266 platform does not require any external library.

 In order to compile this on MRK1000, WiFi101 library is needed.
-But if you try to use library from Arduino repository, a couple compile errors will appear.
-Reason is that WiFi101 library, as it is now, does not allow getting a list of WiFi network BSSID if it is not connected to that network.

-I've got it working by adding a couple methods in my WiFi 101 library fork.
-You can find it [here](https://github.com/gmag11/WiFi101/tree/scan_info).

-I've made a [pull request](https://github.com/arduino-libraries/WiFi101/pull/142) to include this feature in official repository.
-So, if it is finally accepted you may use library installed with Arduino library manager.

 ##Code example